crouthamela/xubuntu-hexchat-theme/README.md

 # xubuntu-hexchat-theme
-A Hexchat theme using the default Xubuntu colors
+A HexChat theme using the default Xubuntu colors

+Extract to ~/.config/hexchat and overwrite the existing files.